- Directed By: Taylor Hackford

 |Domestic Box Office: $17,616,641||Overseas Box Office: $30,926,747|

-Parker was co-financed by Sierra/Affinity, Incentive Filmed Entertainment and Sidney Kimmel Entertainment, with a gross budget of $43,711,091 and the net exposure after rebates was $35.6 million.
+The gross budget for Parker was $43,711,091 and the net exposure after rebates was $35.6 million.
+It was co-financed by Sierra/Affinity, Incentive Filmed Entertainment and Sidney Kimmel Entertainment.
 Sierra/Affinity handled worldwide pre-sales and took the project to Cannes in 2011, where the company had the two hottest properties — Parker and Ender’s Game.
 Both titles sold out in almost every market and the pre-sales covered much of the budget for Parker, which was envisioned as the start of a new franchise.
 The short lived FilmDistrict acquired domestic rights and set a release date for October 12, 2012 and then shifted it to January 25, 2013.

 Parker bowed against Hansel and Gretel: Witch Hunters and the miserable low-budgeted Movie 43 and was tracking soft in the single digits.
 Reviews were mixed to poor.
 FilmDistrict booked it into 2,224 locations and it opened within its low expectations at $7,008,222 — placing #5 for the weekend led by Hansel and Gretel.
 Parker saw direct competition the following weekend when the Stallone flop Bullet To The Head opened and Parker sank 52.9% to $3,302,415.
 The third frame declined 43.5% to $1,867,411 and then it promptly lost most of its theater count.
 The domestic run closed with a franchise ending $17,616,641.
 Not being one of the major studios, FilmDistrict would not receive the usual 55% of the ticket price the majors command and they would see returned under $9 million after theaters take their percentage of the gross — this would not cover even half of their P&A expenses.
 FilmDistrict would soon close their doors and release their final picture at the end of November — the dud Oldboy.